 Broadband infrastructure has been evolving rapidly in recent years.
 Over the past decade, broadband Internet access has emerged as a mass market and now accounts for the majority of Internet homes (over 58% as of April 20051).
-Most of the broadband deployed to mass market consumers to date has been wired broadband, in the form of cable or DSL modems provided by the incumbent local cable TV or telephone service provider.
+Most of the broadband deployed to mass market consumers to date has been wired broadband, in the form of cable or digital subscriber line (DSL) modems provided by the incumbent local cable TV or telephone service provider.

 Contemporaneously with the growth of the Internet and the emergence of broadband, the world of wireless services is being transformed with important implications for the entire communications services value chain.
-Mobile service providers are deploying broadband wireless data services via so-called "3G" networks.2 At the same time, the proliferation of wireless LAN (WLAN) technologies like WiFi are supporting wireless data services in homes and businesses, and are providing new types of "hot spot" public infrastructure.3
+Mobile service providers are deploying broadband wireless data services via so-called Third Generation "3G" networks.2 At the same time, the proliferation of wireless local area network (WLAN) technologies like IEEE 802.11b (better known as Wi-Fi) are supporting wireless data services in homes and businesses, and are providing new types of "hot spot" public infrastructure.3